Schuyler couple looks for help with daughter's cancer

 “I always bathe her and I never saw that at home,” she said.

-In the last days of August, Lilly was released from the hospital.
-The next day, around 6 a.m.
-Lilly had a seizure.
+When Ana first found out the diagnosis of cancer, she and Lilly were at the hospital.
+Ana was awake, Lilly was sleeping.
+She called her husband to tell him and he came all the way to Omaha to be with them, she said.

-Ana woke her family, telling them to call 911.
-The family took her to the emergency department in Schuyler and after that, were sent back to Omaha.
+Then another challenge came, after Lilly was released and had a seizure.
+Ana woke up her family to call 9-1-1.
+The family took her to Schuyler and was sent to Omaha again.

-Doctors put Lilly on medicine to control any potential future seizures, as well as medicine to protect against illnesses during chemo and other side effects, she said.
+One of the challenges has been the medicine Lilly has been on, both those for the cancer and those to control the seizures.

-The treatment Lilly is undergoing, particularly the chemotherapy, can make her feel ill.
-One hour she can have diarrhea, the next she will be constipated.
+“She is in pain, her stomach is all up and down,” Juan said.
+“One hour she has diarrhea, next hour she is…constipated.
+It’s been terrible with treatment.”

 “It’s been tough on all of us,” Ana added.
 “We’ve all been coping with this and trying to make her feel better, like when she’s here at home, for her to eat more.”